-All you need to do is create fun videos that attract an audience, and then begin posting them.
+All you need to do is create fun videos that attract an audience and then begin posting them.
 A YouTube Channel is a great place to start.
-You can also create animations, tutorials and the likes on your YouTube Channel, promote your content, and watch your revenue grow as your audience increases.
+You can also create animations, tutorials, and likes on your YouTube Channel, promote your content and watch your revenue grow as your audience increases.

 8. Online Tutor

-Another of the great online jobs for students is online tutoring.
-Online tutors are in high demand, especially now, so if you can tutor others on various subjects this might be a good side hustle for you.
+Another of great online job for students is online tutoring.
+Online tutors are in high demand, especially now, so if you can tutor others on various subjects, this might be a good side hustle for you.

 9. Online English Teacher

 Becoming an online English teacher is very similar to online tutoring, but it’s worth its own category because of the growing popularity and opportunity to teach English online.

 English is an in-demand language across the world, and you can help others learn to read and speak fluent English while also making a nice side income.